 At Palmar Norte you can take a taxi to Sierpe.
 A ‘colectivo’ taxi is much cheaper ($4) than a private one (up to $20).
 The boat journey (1 hour) costs $15-$20.

-When you arrive in Agujitas (Drake Bay) you can make use of our transfer service, straight from the beach to the hostel, make sure to let us know which boat you will be arriving on!
-This service is $20 round-trip and is a flat rate per reservation (a normal taxi costs $20 each way)
+When you arrive in Agujitas (Drake Bay) you can take a local taxi, straight from the beach to the hostel, make sure to let us know which boat you will be arriving on!

 From San José take either the coastal highway (via Quepos; route 34) or the mountain route (via San Isidro and Buenos Aires; routes 2 and 237) to Palmar Norte, before continuing on the Pan-Americana highway (route 2) toward the Panama border.
 At Chacarita turn West into the Osa Peninsula toward Puerto Jiménez (route 245).
 At Rincón de Osa, turn West onto the unsealed road and follow signs to Drake Bay.
 Once you have passed through the village of Rancho Quemado you will climb over the last mountain range and begin to see the sea.
 Immediately after the third river crossing you will see the hostel on your left.